music-suite/music-suite/docs/src/User-Guide.md

 ## Transposing and inverting music

 The `VectorSpace` and `AffineSpace` allow us to apply *affine transformations* to pitches.
-Because pitch is (roughly) a one-dimensional space, this means scaling and transpotion.
+Because pitch is (roughly) a one-dimensional space, this means scaling and transposition.
 Let's look at some examples.

 > Warning: The musical term *transposition* is known as *translation* in maths (where *transposition* means something else entirely!).